ryanatkn/gro/src/lib/docs/sveltekit-frontend-plugin.md

 - the git repo is still the source of truth, but Gro adds a build step for project metadata, giving devs full control over the published artifacts instead of coupling metadata directly to a source repo's `package.json`

-> ⚠️ Outputting `.well-known/package.json` will surprise some users
-> and could result in information leaks that compromise privacy or security.
-> Gro's defaults are designed for open source projects,
-> but configuring closed private projects should remain simple.
-> To migitate these issues:
->
-> - all `package.json` automations are disabled when `"private": true`
->   (templates should default to private to avoid accidental npm publishing as well)
-> - the `package.json` is written to `.well-known` during development
->   and it's expected to be committed to source control, giving the feature explicit visibility
->   and requiring developers to either opt into adding the file with git
->   or opt out of generating it -
->   the alternative of outputting it to the SvelteKit build may appear cleaner,
->   but Gro's position is that this opinionated workflow is in everyone's best interest